Hajji Firuz Tepe: Implications of the discovery

 While the residue in the jar is not definitive proof of winemaking, it does provide strong evidence for the possibility.
-Grapes are unique in being one of the few natural sources for tartaric acid, which is the most abundant acid in wine and often crystallizes into deposits that are left in containers that have held wine.
-Grapes also have a natural propensity to break down into alcohol by a process that we now know as fermentation where the yeast on the grape skins metabolize the sugar in the grapes into alcohol.
+Grapes are unique in being one of the few natural sources for tartaric acid, which is the most abundant acid in wine and often crystallises into deposits that are left in containers that have held wine.
+Grapes also have a natural propensity to break down into alcohol by a process that we now know as fermentation where the yeast on the grape skins metabolise the sugar in the grapes into alcohol.
 This happens most readily in a closed container that is kept at room temperature.
-Whether or not the action was deliberate, storing grapes in jars that were then embedded in the floor would have created conditions favorable for wine production.
+Whether or not the action was deliberate, storing grapes in jars that were then embedded in the floor would have created conditions favourable for wine production.

 The presence of the terebinth resin deposits in the same container as the wine give a stronger indication that winemaking was perhaps deliberate in Hajji Firuz Tepe.
 Resin has had a long history of being used as ancient sealant and preservative, even before it became associated with winemaking by the ancient Greeks.
 The volume that was stored (54 L) also seems to indicate large scale production beyond just household storage of a food product for sustenance.
 Additionally, archaeologists found clay stoppers, corresponding in size to the opening of the jars, nearby that also suggest a deliberate attempt at long term preservation and protection from air exposure.